bikegirl/cosc2325.notes/lectures/glossary.rst

 ..  glossary::
     :sorted:

+    memory
+        An array of data storage cells used by the procssor to store both program instructions and data.
+In most systems, memory is an arry of 8-bit containers named "bytes".

     Domain Name
         Servers on the Internet are all part of some registered domain, which has a name associated with it.
 I own `pylit.org` for example.
 The last